me459ku/Sandplower/content/_index.md

 # **Sand sweeper**
 ____
 By :
  **Eng.
-Abdulaziz Al-Fouzan**
+Abdulaziz Al-Fouzan**/
+<i class="fa-solid fa-gear"></i>
 **Eng.
-Abdulaziz Al-Youhah**
+Abdulaziz Al-Youhah**/
+<i class="fa-solid fa-gear"></i>
 **Eng.
-Abdulwahab Al-Bassam**
+Abdulwahab Al-Bassam**/
+<i class="fa-solid fa-gear"></i>
 **Eng.
 Mosab Marafi**

 ___
-### Abstracttttt
+### Abstract
-Sand accumulation on roads and streets is a significant problem facing Kuwait and the nearby countries.
-The sands impede the move ment of vehicles and cause car accidents.
-Fur thermore, it stands in the way of expanding and developing new cities and costs the coun try thousands of dinars every year.
-The "Sand Sweeper" is a car attachment with road sweep ing and bulldozing capabilities, specialized in removing the accumulated sand on the road to allow vehicles to pass through it.
+The idea of this product came from the need to find a more practical, less resource consuming solution to the problem of sand accumulation on roads.
+After researching the problem, interviewing the engineers of the ministry of public works, and studying similar products used in different environmental conditions.
+The Sand Sweeper was designed using SOLIDWORKS software based on the demands of the regional climate, Being the first of its kind in the field of sand removal.
+It was tested in real life and approved its efficiency while providing a time and money-saving solution.
 ___

 ### Reports :